geodynamics/burnman/paper/paper.md

 (two or three choices from fixed pressure, temperature, entropy, volume, phase proportions and compositions).
 An example is shown in \autoref{fig:eqm}.
-The equilibrate function is similar to that implemented in ThermoCalc [@Holland:1998].
+The equilibrate function is similar to that implemented in THERMOCALC [@Holland:1998].

 ![The olivine phase diagram at three different temperatures as computed